futureag/mvp/README.md

   - Refresh charts and picture for the UI (render.sh)

 Data storage is in a csv formatted (without header) flat file (/home/pi/MVP/data/data.txt) - this will likely be deprected in the future.
+CouchDB is the main data storage system, and will provide easy replication to the cloud in the future.

 For more information on Cron [see:](https://docs.oracle.com/cd/E23824_01/html/821-1451/sysrescron-24589.html)